 Thai Inhalers to Revive the Senses

-You can get some right here.
-In fact, we have a pretty strong Poy Sian inhaler addiction!
+We have a pretty strong Poy Sian inhaler addiction!
 This is our story.

 We lived in Thailand for 4 years and are now completely addicted and always stock up when we go to Bangkok.
 I prefer the herbal ones while my husband prefers the menthol ones.
 They are amazing as a nasal decongestant or to revive the senses.

 The Hong Thai Herbal inhalers are my favorite of all the menthol inhalers.
 Their active ingredient is a mix of menthol oil and camphor oil.
-The difference that instead of a cotton wick dipped in essential oils, you sniff from a net bag full of soaked herbs like cinamon, cloves, cardamom, and pepper.
+The difference that instead of a cotton wick dipped in essential oils, you sniff from a net bag full of soaked herbs like cinnamon, cloves, cardamom, and pepper.

 You can start sniffing these and any other by clicking on any image below and stock up via Amazon.
-Yes, you can order thai menthol inhalers online!
+Yes, you can order Thai menthol inhalers online!

 How we became completely dependent on herbal menthol inhalers

-When we first arrived in Thailand to have our third baby, on the very first taxi we took, we immediately noticed a funny herby kind of smell coming from the drivers seat, turns out he was sniffing a white tube, constantly, like every minute and a half.
+When we first arrived in Thailand to have our third baby, on the very first taxi we took, we immediately noticed a funny herby kind of smell coming from the driver’s seat, turns out he was sniffing a white tube, constantly, like every minute and a half.
 Sometimes he would leave the tube just hanging off his nose!
-After many Bangkok adventures in taxis, buses and tuk-tuks we saw more and more people with their little inhaler.
+After many Bangkok adventures in taxis, buses, and tuk-tuks we saw more and more people with their little inhaler.

 Also while they drove their bikes, while watching TV outside their shops, while walking, pretty much everywhere.
-Of course we had to know what all the fuss was about so we bought one in the 7-11.
-The Poy-Sian menthol inhalers with Camphor, Eucalyptus, Menthol and Borneol are right next to the register.
+Of course, we had to know what all the fuss was about so we bought one in the 7-11.
+The Poy-Sian menthol inhalers with Camphor, Eucalyptus, Menthol, and Borneol are right next to the register.
 You can’t miss them.

 The instructions said: for restoring your senses when you’re tired or have a headache or feel dizzy.
 Hello hangover remedy!!!
 Now try getting Big Kiddo to stop smelling that darn thing!
 He just sticks it up his nose like its going to touch his brain!
 Now we are used to seeing it and smelling it, but as always the Thai will surprise you.